-I work with K-12 science teachers in educational and professional development settings to support student engagement in ongoing, collective sense-making about scientific phenomena.
-To engage in sustained sense-making, students need opportunities to grapple with their own ideas about phenomena, and to participate in practices like argumentation, experimentation, or model-building in service of refining their ideas.
-In turn, to provide such opportunities, teachers need to responsively work on and with students' ideas - to understand the meaning that students are making and identify and marshal productive opportunities within student thinking.
-My primary research interest is understanding the development and take-up of responsive teaching practices with science teachers across varied settings.
+I partner with K-12 science teachers and other educators in educational and professional learning contexts to support student engagement in ongoing, collective sense-making about scientific phenomena.
+To do so, students need opportunities to grapple with their own and others' ideas about phenomena and to engage in locally meaningful versions of practices like argumentation, experimentation, and model-building in service of refining ideas.
+In turn, how educators work with students' ideas is critical.

 My primary line of research focuses on how educators responsively take up the ideas and experiences students bring to bear in science classrooms, in ways that pursue and build on students' contributions.
 Through classroom-based studies and studies of professional learning environments, I seek to understand what affords or constrains responsiveness and how.
 I also aim to better understand students' experiences of the science classroom when their ideas are pursued, and implications for diverse learners' disciplinary identification and participation.